Enrikaa/Reservations/README.md

 docker-compose up --build
 ```

 > Everything can be checked in Postman and Django Rest Framework.
 Below are instructions to help test the API in a Postman.
-First you need to login to get "auth_token" with default user: `admin@admin.com` and password: `admin`.
+First you need to login to get Auth Token with default user: `admin@admin.com` and password: `admin`.
 From login you will receive "auth_token".
 This token gives access to every API endpoint.

 In your Postman import API endpoint collection fixture file named: `Reservations.postman_collection.json`